 On the way to hunt the boar, Hercules stopped by his friend’s house.
-The friend in question, Pholus, was a long-time companion of Hercules and was one of two “civilized” centaur besides Chiron.
+The friend in question, Pholus, was a long-time companion of Hercules and was one of two “civilized” centaurs besides Chiron.
 His abode was a cave on Mount Erymanthus, where the wild boar dwelled.

 When learning that Hercules was hungry and thirsty, Pholus quickly cooked a warm meal for the hero.
 However, a bit of an issue arose when Hercules asked for a drink of wine.

 It turns out Pholus was hesitant to open the large wine jug because it belonged to all the centaurs collectively.
-They would know someone had drinken their wine and would be angry.
+They would know someone had drunk their wine and would be angry.
 Hercules brushed off this information and, telling his friend not to sweat it, opened the jug.

-Just as Pholus feared, the nearby centaurs caught the scent of the honey sweet wine.
+Just as Pholus feared, the nearby centaurs caught the scent of the honey-sweet wine.
 They were enraged, charging into Pholus’ cave to demand answers.
 When they saw Hercules with their wine, the centaurs attacked.
 In defense of himself and Pholus, Hercules slew several centaurs with arrows dipped in poison from the Lernaean Hydra.

 While Hercules was out chasing away alcohol-maddened centaurs for miles, Pholus accidentally fell victim to the poison himself.
-According to Apollodorus, Pholus was examining a poisoned arrow, wondering how such a small thing could fell such large foe.
+According to Apollodorus, Pholus was examining a poisoned arrow, wondering how such a small thing could fell such a large foe.
 Suddenly, the arrow slipped and landed on his foot; the contact was enough to kill him.

 The Abduction of Deianira

 The abduction of Deianira is committed by the centaur Nessus following her wedding to Hercules.
 Deianira was the lovely half-sister of Meleager, the ill-fated host of the Calydonian boar hunt.
 Apparently, Meleager’s spirit promised Deianira to the hero when Hercules went to gather Cerberus from Hades for his twelfth labor.
-Totally sound reasoning.

 Hercules marries Deianira and the two are traveling together when they come across a raging river.
 Being an all-around tough guy, Herc doesn’t worry about the frigid, rushing waters.
 He does, however, worry about how his new bride would handle the risky crossing.
 Just then, a centaur appears.